LightTag/user_guide/source/managing/index.rst

    Teams <team/index>
    Relations <relations/index>

-Every annotation project is different and needs to be managed accorgdingly.
+Every annotation project is different and needs to be managed accordingly.
 This section introduces the core concepts that make up an annotation project in LightTag and how you can configure them.
 This section gives a detailed explanation of each concept, if you want to find how to do something fast take a look at the :ref:`recipes<recipes>` section.